 - Genesys deploys each new contact center with services accessible from anywhere on the Internet.
-If you maintain access restrictions at the Authentication step for access to Genesys Multicloud CX services, you might need to consider and make the services accessible from anywhere on the Internet.
+If you maintain access restrictions at the Authentication step for access to the services, you might need to consider and make the services accessible from anywhere on the Internet.

-- For the Genesys Multicloud CX services where IP restrictions apply, your agents must connect to Genesys Multicloud CX cloud via corporate VPN, on-premises proxy or your cloud-based proxy, or VDI.
+- For the services where IP restrictions apply, your agents must connect to Genesys Multicloud CX cloud via corporate VPN, on-premises proxy or your cloud-based proxy, or VDI.
 For more information about:

 - VPN, see here

 - Proxy usage, see here

 - Proxy support, see here

 - VDI support, see here